CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 world with silly limitations like ~24 hours in a day and the need for sleep, this will do.
 I hope you enjoy this little collection of things, and maybe even find something you want to pick up yourself.
 Happy Holidays!  : )

+(Note: this is not meant to be read in one go, it is meant to be jumped around in.
+Hopefully the Table of Contents can help you go to whichever topic or specific instance strikes your fancy.)

 {{< toc >}}